Explains when a provider of childcare, play or activities for children does not need to or is not required to register with Care Inspectorate Wales.

 Multiple sessions

-Care for less than 6 days per year
+Care for 5 days or less per year

-If a service operates at a given location for fewer than 6 days in any calendar year, they are not eligible to register as a day care provider.
+If the service operates at a given location for 5 days or less in any calendar year, they are not required to register as a day care provider.
 The provider will need to inform Care Inspectorate Wales of the dates they intend to run the service, before the first day of operation in that year.

 Examples